alexandra5000/explain-config/README.md

 # EDOT Config Explainer

-EDOT Config Explainer is a Python CLI tool and web application that automatically detects and explains all components in Elastic Distributions of OpenTelemetry (EDOT) Collector YAML configurations using local LLMs (Ollama).
+EDOT Config Explainer is a Python CLI tool and web application that automatically detects and explains all components in Elastic Distribution of OpenTelemetry (EDOT) Collector YAML configurations using local LLMs (Ollama).

 ## Features